Secure Software Leasing from Standard Assumptions: Introduction

 The notable features of our SSL schemes are the following. \begin{itemize} \item Constructed via a clean and unified framework. \item Secure under standard assumptions (the LWE assumption). \item Can be achieved only with classical communication. \item Supporting functions other than a sub-class of evasive functions. \end{itemize}

 The crucial tools in our framework are two-tier quantum lighting, which we introduce in this study, and (a relaxed version of) software watermarking~\cite{JACM:BGIRSVY12,SIAMCOMP:CHNVW18}.
-Two-tier quantum lighting is a weaker variant of quantum lighting~\cite{EC:Zhandry19b}.
+Two-tier quantum lighting is a weaker variant of quantum lighting~\cite{JC:Zhandry21}.
 Interestingly, two-tier quantum lightning can be instantiated with standard assumptions, while quantum lightning is not so far.
 Another exciting feature is that software watermarking can be a building block of SSL.
 Our study gives a new application of software watermarking.
 By using these tools, our SSL constructions are modular, and we obtain a clean perspective to achieve SSL.
+Our abstracted construction ensures that a relaxed watermarking scheme for any circuit class can be converted to SSL for the same class assuming the existence of two-tier QL.
 As a bonus, our schemes are based on standard assumptions (i.e., do not rely on public-key quantum money).
-See~\cref{sec:overview} for an overview of our technique, (two-tier) quantum lightning, and software watermarking.
+However, our schemes are \emph{finite-term} secure while the scheme by Ananth and La Placa~\cite{EC:AnaLaP21} is \emph{infinite-term} secure.\ryo{I added this sentence.} See~\cref{sec:overview} for an overview of our technique, (two-tier) quantum lightning, and software watermarking.

 We can achieve SSL schemes with classical communication, where entities send only classical information to other entities (though they generate quantum states for their local computation).
 Our schemes are the first SSL schemes with classical communication.